Men’s Hockey Narrowly Takes Game One Against Clarkson

 The Golden Knights pulled their goalie with just under two minutes left in the third.
 Cornell made a few tries at the empty net, including a near miss by senior forward Ben Berard.

+Clarkson gained its zone with ten seconds left looking for a last second equalizer.
+Senior forward Travis Mitchell blocked a slapshot with under three seconds left to seal the game for Cornell.
+It was the second time in about a month that Mitchell took a big block in the final seconds of a game.
+He got in the way of an RPI shot to preserve Cornell’s two goal lead in a win on Feb.
+3.

+“I joked with him after, saying that’s kind of his job now, making those big blocks at the end of the game,” Suda said.
+“It’s a game saver, because you never know what could happen if that shot gets through.”

-Senior forward Travis Mitchell blocked a slapshot with under three seconds left.
-Clarkson collected the loose puck and fired it behind Shane and into the net right as time expired.
-The Golden Knights celebrated as if they beat the clock, but a review determined that the puck crossed the line a split second too late.
+Clarkson collected the loose puck after Mitchell’s block and fired it behind Shane and into the net right after time expired.
+The Golden Knights celebrated as if they beat the clock, but a review determined that the puck crossed the line a second too late.
+Schafer said that his players heard the horn and stopped playing, and that Clarkson did not shoot until after time expired.

 Cornell will look to close out the series on Saturday night.